AdamSobieski/Nifty/OVERVIEW.md

 # Technical Overview

-This document includes a preliminary technical overview of some of the components of the [Nifty](https://github.com/AdamSobieski/Nifty) project.
-More content coming soon.

 ## Introduction

+The [Nifty](https://github.com/AdamSobieski/Nifty) project will be a framework for creating adaptive instructional systems.
+It is currently under development.

-The Nifty project framework will be extensible, providing developers with means of conveniently exploring new theories and rapidly prototyping adaptive instructional systems.
-Nifty will enable the development of interoperable components, add-ons, plug-ins, and extensions.
+It will be extensible, providing developers with means of conveniently exploring new theories and rapidly prototyping adaptive instructional systems.
+Developers will be able to create interoperable components, add-ons, plug-ins, and extensions.

-The framework will support configurability, enabling end-users, learners, educators, administrators, and schoolboard officials, to configure resultant adaptive instructional systems.
+It will support configurability, enabling end-users, learners, educators, administrators, and schoolboard officials, to configure resultant adaptive instructional systems.

-The framework will be scalable, supporting the creation of solutions which serve a large number of learners simultaneously.
+It will be scalable, supporting the creation of solutions which serve a large number of learners simultaneously.